MOST COMMONLY TESTED FOR DRUGS

 Common forms of opioids include the following:

 - Morphine: An analgesic drug that acts directly on the central nervous system.
 Morphine is a narcotic that is often used to treat moderate to severe pain.
-Also inject and taken orally as a pill (examples include: MS Contin, Avinza, Kadian, MSIR, Oramorph SR)
+It is also injected and taken orally as a pill (examples include: MS Contin, Avinza, Kadian, MSIR, Oramorph SR)

 - Hydrocodone: A narcotic derived from codeine that is primarily used to treat moderate to severe pain (Norco, Zohydro, Hysingla).